Smokey Stover: Spooky

 Holman launched an accompanying topper strip called Spooky one month later (April 7, 1935), to run with Smokey Stover on Sundays.
-With a perpetually bandaged tail, the peculiar black cat Spooky lives with his owner Fenwick Flooky, who does embroidery while characteristically wearing a fez and sitting barefoot in a rocking chair.
+With a perpetually bandaged tail, the peculiar black cat Spooky lives with her owner Fenwick Flooky, who does embroidery while characteristically wearing a fez and sitting barefoot in a rocking chair.
 Holman used the pseudonym "Scat H." to sign the strip.
 The topper ran until the strip ended in 1972.

 Nuts and Jolts

 Spooky, who makes frequent cameo appearances in Smokey Stover, also regularly turns up in the background of Holman's daily gag panel feature, Nuts and Jolts.
 Syndicated for more than three decades from July 8, 1935, to 1970, Nuts and Jolts was a stand-alone panel cartoon featuring an ever-changing cast of everyday people doing silly things.

 Comic books and reprints

 There were several Smokey Stover comic books published by Dell Comics Four Color.
 The first in this series, No. 7 (1942), displayed an unusual front cover of a full seven-panel sequence, a rarity in comic book covers.
 The next in the Dell series, No. 35 (1944), was followed by No. 64 (February 1945), No. 229 (May 1949), No. 730 (October 1956) and No. 827 (August 1957).
 (Cartoonist Hy Eisman has said he drew the Smokey Stover content in Four Color No. 730.)
 In 1953–54, Holman produced two public services giveaway comic books on fire safety, both published by the National Fire Protection Association.